Motivation is that critical thing that sparks us into action, and keeps us going in pursuit of our goals.

 - Intensity – the amount of energy applied, the drive, the sheer effort that goes into pursuing the goal.

-The degree to which these elements of motivation are present will massively impact whether or not you reach your goals.
+The degree to which these elements of motivation are present, will massively impact whether or not you can hold a motivation mindset, and therefore whether you reach your goals.

 Strong activation will see that you are highly likely to initiate pursuing your goals.
 You won't just sit around day-dreaming, you'll get started.